FTPZibb/Respect-List/README.md

 ImDora - Actually a chill fucking guy now.
 Very respectable and nice and funny much love for this guy hes a great manager <3

 Spec Official - Makes good bypasses, and is a nice guy in-general.

+Leo101 - Made good anticheats back when he still played/coded for Minecraft Servers.
+Great guy all around and very nice taught me a' lot of stuff when I couldn't do anything correctly.